-Leaders with more than five Scouts in the Wayfinder program are asked to assist by
+Leaders with more than five Scouts in the Wayfinder program are asked to assist by providing adult supervision as they have time available.

 Merit Badge Program

 Unit Leaders should guide Scouts to set achievable goals.
 Some subjects require a greater length of time for instruction than others, and this should be taken into account when choosing badges.